 Individual arrivals to the hotel.

-Meet with your tour leader and a representative from our office.
-This is followed by a hearty and delicious welcome dinner.
+Meet your tour leader and other travellers.
+Then enjoy a hearty and delicious welcome dinner.

 Overnight in Warsaw.

 The first day begins with the very best of the nation’s capital, Warsaw.
 Beginning in the historical centre of the city that was rebuilt brick by brick after near-total destruction during WW2.
 Next, you’ll travel through the historical Jewish Ghetto and see what remains of the wall that once kept Warsaw’s Jewish population separate during Nazi occupation.
 Next we travel to the Royal Lazenki Palace Park to see the most stunning gardens in the city – you may even spot a few peacocks!

 Free time.
 We recommend a visit to: Warsaw Uprising Museum, The Museum of Polish Jews, Praga district, Wilanow Palace and Vistulan boulevards.